 Shiplap Walls: What To Buy

 These large sheets of plywood from Lowe’s come in at the low-low price of $13 per sheet.
 AND they ripped them down for free.
 All 8 sheets of them.
-We gave the guy a generous tip because it probably was more than they usually cut for free!
+We opted for the smoothest and thinnest sheet we could find, just one-quarter inch thick and relatively smooth.

 Shiplap Walls: Installation

 Prep Your Room